aaguiare/ih_datamadpt0923_project_m1/README.md

 - Output:

-    - Output folder with all the results that the pipeline can create.
+    - Output folder with all the results that the data pipeline can create.

 - Others:

-    - Presentation file for the project introduction on project day
+    - Slide deck for project introduction on project day
     - Trash folder with all the iterations of the main file and modules
 ```